BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.09771in;height:4.58403in"
 alt="Graphical user interface Description automatically generated" />

-We won’t be able to come back for a little while, so I recommend you farm as much AP as you can and head to the AP vendor at the casino.
-We won’t be able to buy with AP until we get the HM for Strength, so get the Golden Gauntlets and any other of the AP items you haven’t yet if you’d like.
+We won't be able to come back for a little while, so I recommend you farm as much AP as you can and head to the AP vendor at the casino.
+We won't be able to buy with AP until we get the HM for Strength, so get the Golden Gauntlets and any other of the AP items you haven't yet if you'd like.
 Make sure you have 8 Sitrus Berries for a quest in the next chapter.

 ## Grand Express

-Make sure you’re ready to not come back for little while.
+Make sure you're ready to not come back for little while.
 Talk to Melia in the train station in southwest West Gearen.

--   If you have at least 8 Points with Venam, you’ll get (Venam +3 Relationship Points).
-You’ll be given a *Soda Pop.*
+-   If you have at least 8 Points with Venam, you'll get (Venam +3 Relationship Points).
+You'll be given a *Soda Pop.*

 Relationship Point Choices:
 - Thank you!
 (Venam +1)